June's Bottom lies inside the Labyrinth Canyon Wilderness south

 of the town of Green River.
-There are many possible riding combinations,
+The ATV track has been "grandfathered

 Looking north from the cliffs above